 The proposed study area may provide nesting habitat for the bald eagle (Haliaeetus leucocephalus).
 The Bald eagle was officially removed from the List of Endangered and Threatened Species as of August 8, 2007.
 However, the bald eagle remains protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
-The Louisiana Department of Wildlife and Fisheries (LDWF) has not collected comprehensive bald eagle survey data since 2008, and new active, inactive, or alternate nests may have been constructed within the proposed study area since that time.
+The Louisiana Department of Wildlife and Fisheries (LDWF) has not collected comprehensive bald eagle survey data since 2008, and new active, inactive, or alternate nests may have been constructed within the study area since that time.

 Bald eagles typically nest in large trees located near coastlines, rivers, or lakes supporting adequate foraging from October through mid-May.
 In southeastern Louisiana parishes, eagles typically nest in mature trees (e.g., baldcypress, sycamore, willow, etc.) near fresh to intermediate marshes or open water.
 Major threats to this species include habitat alteration, human disturbance, and environmental contaminants.
 Furthermore, bald eagles are vulnerable to disturbance during courtship, nest building, egg laying, incubation, and brooding.
 Disturbance during these periods may lead to nest abandonment, cracked and chilled eggs, and exposure of small young to the elements.
 Human activity near a nest late in the nesting cycle may also cause flightless birds to jump from the nest tree, thus reducing their chance of survival.
+Eagles are becoming more tolerant to human activity and are expanding their populations.